kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/books/README.md

 # Fivetran_Connector_SDK
- ## Quickly build custom connectors using the Fivetran SDK
+ ## Quickly build a custom OpenLibrary books data connector using the Fivetran SDK

 [Fivetran's Connector SDK](https://fivetran.com/docs/connectors/connector-sdk) allows you to code a custom data connector using Python and deploy it as an extension of Fivetran.
 Fivetran automatically manages running the connector on your scheduled frequency and manages the required compute resources.